rantonels/capq/src/source.md

 ### QED1 - How does $1+2+3+\ldots=-1/12$/$\zeta$-regularization enter in the Casimir effect?

 The Casimir effect is an attractive force between very close parallel conducting plates and it's a consequence of the quantum nature of the EM field.
-There are numerous ways to derive it, with various levels of rigour, but the one employing zeta-regularization holds a special place.
+There are numerous ways to derive it, with various levels of rigour, but the one employing zeta-regularization holds a special place in my heart.

 For simplicity, reduce from three to just one spatial dimension.
 This doesn't change the essential points of the computation.
 Then our parallel plates are actually two barriers, one at $x=0$ and one at $x=a$, with $a$ the spacing.
 We know conductors act in a way as to make the longitudinal component of the electric field vanish on them.
 So we can model these boundary conditions as